-Their laptop—with all the extras.
 It may seem obvious, but for employees who are not regular telecommuters it’s important they remember to take not just their laptop, but also the power cord and any additional accessories, such as dongles to be able to connect a headset or wireless mouse.
 If your employees do most of their work on a computer, they’ll probably also need to take a mouse, mouse pad, headset and possibly a keyboard, monitor, and printer.

-Office supplies.
 Do not expect your employees to use their own supplies if they’re working remotely—make sure they have access to pens, printer paper, envelopes, stamps, and all the little things that make getting the job done possible.
 Whether or not they take a stockpile home with them, it’s a good idea to set up a system for ordering and distributing office supplies for your remote workforce.

-Plants.
 If there are plants in the office that need regular care, distribute them amongst willing employees for a little TLC.

 While there may be plenty of lead time for some long-term office vacancies, emergency evacuations are different.
 Make sure you have an emergency action plan in place that will help your business facilities survive a sudden disaster, most importantly, and will get your employees out of harm’s way quickly and safely.

 What does an office emergency evacuation plan include?